fairtracks/biohackathon-2024-project-31/notebooks/case-study.md

 - Ideally one - and **only** one - convenience schema definition,
 - Accessible as a single CSV with a header-row containing terms from across the original hierarchical version,
 - Accessible as a JSON-Schema form for use in whyqd or alternative software,
-- With definitions for each term adjusted to reflect a more permissive approach to data validation *in this step* - validation will still happen before conversion to the standard model
+- With definitions for each term adjusted to reflect a more permissive approach to data validation *in this step* - validation will still happen before conversion to the standard model,
 - A standard script which maps the convenience schema to its final form.

 These flattened forms will be available as: